hmcts/goldenpath-platops/README.md

    value        = "10.10.7.0/25"
 }
 ```
-The value should be the cidr address space of your vnet
+The value should be the CIDR address space of your Vnet

 Next navigate to the `/components/configuration/groups/policies/secuity-policy-rules/04-policy-rules-sbox/tf` file and
   create a new security policy with the following details